Consistency Deep Equilibrium Models: Experimental Details

 \subsection{Implementation Details}

 All models are implemented using PyTorch and trained on a machine equipped with an Intel(R) Xeon(R) Gold 6138 CPU @ 2.00 GHz and 8 NVIDIA RTX 3090 GPUs.
 For each baseline method, we strictly maintain the identical DEQ architectures and the same Anderson Acceleration configurations, such as the history size $m$ and convergence tolerance $\tau$, as specified in their respective original implementations.
 This ensures that the sampled iterative paths are consistent with the established performance of these models.
-The consistency student models are optimized using the Adam optimizer.
+Further details regarding the specific hyperparameter configurations for all baselines and C-DEQ across datasets are provided in Table~\ref{tab:hyperparameter}.